Scenes From the Past:

 The building behind the Blacksmith / Forge Shop, visible through its structural steel housed the stock room with another loft upstairs, unused at the time I worked there.
 (T. R. Sommer photo)

-A-Jakobsen-New-LIRR-Switch-1940.jpg (70475 bytes) Long Island Rail Road supervisors are inspecting the newly installed replacement switch to the siding into the shipyard.
+A-Jakobsen-New-LIRR-Switch-1940.jpg (70475 bytes) Long Island Rail Road supervisors are inspecting the newly installed switch to the new siding into the shipyard.
 This view is looking east – 1940 (T. R. Sommer photo)

 G-Jakobsen-Old-Fixed-Crane-and-Drydock-1940.jpg (84382 bytes) Here’s a 1940 view of the old fixed crane at water’s edge.
 We’re looking northeast and the small dry dock with the “Earle” is visible behind the structure.
 (T. R. Sommer photo)